Design

 September 17, 2021

-Contact manufacturing enables a company to outsource its production to a third-party production facility that will manufacture the product, and if needed, the packaging and labeling too.
+Contract manufacturing helps a company to outsource its production to a third-party production facility that will manufacture the product, and if needed, the packaging and labeling too.
 As a contract manufacturer, the biggest challenges include working with multiple brands simultaneously.
-Manufacturers need to be constantly in touch with multiple brands, and keep their assets organized.
+Manufacturers need to be constantly in touch with multiple brands and keep their assets organized.

 Labels are an indispensable part of the product.
-Labels help establish the brand and product, provides product information, contain handling instructions, warnings, safety hazards, tracking information, and more.
+Labels help establish the brand and product, provide product information, and contain handling instructions, warnings, safety hazards, tracking information, and more.

-Product labels are strictly regulated by the government for public safety.
+The government strictly regulates product labels for public safety.
 Failure to meet regulatory compliance can not only lead to heavy penalties but can also cause harm to the users.
-Therefore, we have a comprehensive guide for labeling requirements for contract manufacturers.
+That’s why we have created this comprehensive guide for manufacturer labeling requirements.

-Here are some of the labeling requirements that should be present across all products, whether it is a medicine, food product, or some chemical.
+Here are some of the labeling requirements that should be present across all products, irrespective of whether they are a medicine, food product, chemical, or cosmetic.

 1. Statement of Identity

 The statement of identity refers to the brand and the product identity.
 This information is present in the primary display panel.
-For example, when you pick up a bag of Lays Potato chips, right in front, you get the branding, as well as the product identity, the flavoring, and more.
-This is the statement of identity.
+For example, when you pick up a bag of Doritos, right in front, you get the branding, as well as the product identity, the flavoring, and more.
+The statement of identity helps consumers understand the intent or the characteristics of the product.

 The information panel, which is located on a side, or the back of the packaging has information regarding the manufacturer's office, the address of the office, and contact details.
 It also contains the address of the manufacturing plant.
 For products that are imported, there is also an “imported by” section.